Classroom Management Strategies for High School Teachers

 - Know in advance what your school policies are and the support you can expect.

-- Remind yourself that you in charge of your classroom.
+- Remind yourself every morning that you are in charge of your classroom.

 - Accept the responsibility for being in charge.